andrico1234/graphcms-post-finisher/README.md

 }
 ```

-And the data model for the `team member`:
+And the data model for `team member`:

 ```
 {